Recommendations for Sellers

 - Leave the showing to the real estate agent.
 Being away during the showing is best, even if it’s just down the street in your car!
 Buyers are inhibited by the presence of the seller and feel if they are intruding in your space.
 Remember, you want them to imagine it their space!

 - Go easy on fragrances!
 Remember, if it’s clean it doesn’t need other odors.
 Plus, some buyers and agents are allergic to fragrances.

 - Take animals away and make sure there are no odors.
 The presence of animals can be very negative during a visit to your home.
 Buyers who like them may spend time with the animals and miss some of the finer points of your house.
 Buyers who don’t like animals may even refuse to view a house where they are present.
 And, again, allergies may be a factor, especially with cats.

 - Think like a buyer!
 Then prepare your house so that a buyer will think that this house is the house that should be home for them

 We have an offer!
 Calling a seller to say, “When can we meet to consider this offer?” is one of my greatest pleasures.
 Following are some of the considerations we’ll address as we strive to make an offer become a contract.

 - All persons whose names are on the deed should be present for the meeting unless one person has POA for another.
 Each owner of the property will need to sign the documents.

-- Accept, Counter, or Reject, are the options given a seller.
-We’ll hope for an offer that you can accept outright.
-If not, we will counter the offer with terms agreeable to you.
-Almost never is it appropriate to reject an offer, outright.
+- Accept, Counter, or Reject are the options of a seller.
+We’ll hope for an offer that you can accept.
+If not, you will counter the offer with terms agreeable to you.
+Almost never is it appropriate to reject an offer without a counter.

 - I will negotiate for you.
 This is one of the most important functions that I perform as your agent.
 Your input regarding your needs will help me to do this with skill and integrity.
 Our aim will be to obtain a contract meeting your needs.